Feeling guilty about eating chocolate while breastfeeding?

 consume too many other caffeinated products such as coffee, tea or soft

 caffeine.
-Some moms find that they can eat as much chocolate as they
+Some mothers find that they can eat as much chocolate as they

 want, without it effecting their babies.
 Theobromine has also been